carolgilabert/carols-blog/src/posts/site-rebuild-eleventy.md

 -   I want the code for my site to be as lean as possible, and I want it to have very little JavaScript.
 Gatsby renders all my pages beautifully on the server, but then proceeds to require them to be downloaded again and rendered in JS.
 Why? 😩
 -   I wanted to wrangle fewer dependencies.
 A few months ago I wrote a blog post after months of not touching my site, and I immediately had to spend time debugging dependencies that broke for no reason.
 Not fun.
--   I wanted to build every detail myself and learn things in detail in the process.
+-   I wanted to build every aspect myself and learn things in detail in the process.
 I accidentally ended up working at "the back of the frontend" and I really wanna learn more about "the front of the frontend", so why not on my own site?

 ## But first, learning